cloudfoundry/overview-broker/README.md

   a platform should wait before trying again.
 * To change the name of the service(s) exposed by the service broker, set the `SERVICE_NAME` environmental variable.
+  * To change the description of the service(s) exposed by the service broker, set the `SERVICE_DESCRIPTION` environmental variable.

 ---